authormedia/mybooktable/readme.txt

 MyBookTable has built in tutorial videos showing you how to use the plugin for maximum effect.

 = Compatibility Mode =
 With thousands of Wordpress themes in existence, we can’t guarantee the MBT will work with every theme.
 So we have created a compatibility mode that allows for maximum compatibility with your theme.
-MyBookTable integrates with all the major theme frameworks including Genesis, Woo Canvas, Elegant Themes and many Theme Forest Themes.
+MyBookTable integrates with all the major theme frameworks including Genesis, Woo Canvas, most Elegant Themes and many Theme Forest Themes.
 Thesis is the only framework known not to work.

 = Easy Shortcode Interface =
 MBT adds an icon to the WordPress WYSIWYG Editor that allows you to add MyBookTable shortcodes to your site with just a couple of clicks.